 While cryptocurrency brokers don’t provide as much pricing flexibility as trading platforms, they can take some of the complications out of the process as well.

-Trading platforms like Kraken are generally seen as the marketplace for buying, selling, and making money with cryptocurrency: This is where buyers and sellers can make bids on their desired trading price, either a specific price or a range of prices depending on the market value of cryptocurrencies like Ether.
+Trading platforms like eToro and Coinbase are generally seen as the marketplace for buying, selling, and making money with cryptocurrency: This is where buyers and sellers can make bids on their desired trading price, either a specific price or a range of prices depending on the market value of cryptocurrencies like Ether.

 Here, you may have to wait a few seconds to several minutes for someone to match your bid price to make the sale.
 By using trading platforms, you also can get a sense of how much people are willing to pay for cryptocurrencies like Ether from a play-by-play perspective.